If you have been accused of plagiarism, there are supports and resources available to help.

 - Take note of the citation style that your prof has requested.
 Is it MLA, APA, Chicago, etc.?
 Each citation style has different requirements and nuances.
 Familiarize yourself with the style that’s been selected.

 - Understand what constitutes as plagiarism.
 Ensure you know how to paraphrase appropriately when summarizing an idea.
-Take these quick interactive tests to make sure you’re on the right track.
+Check out these tips on how not to plagiarize.

 - Develop strategies to ensure you are crediting or citing your sources properly.
 Start in the note-taking or time management phases.
 When documenting an idea or quote, make sure to include your thoughts about the idea or quote.
 Your prof will want to know the latter!

-- Use Refworks.
-Refworks helps you organize your research and build a bibliography in a variety of styles and formats.
+- Use Refworks to help you organize your research and build a bibliography in a variety of styles and formats.